sysprog21/lab0-c/CONTRIBUTING.md

   While there is some flexibility in basic style, it is crucial to stick to the current coding standards.
   Complex algorithmic constructs without proper comments will not be accepted.
 * External pull requests should include thorough documentation in the pull request comments for consideration.
+* When composing documentation, code comments, and other materials in English, please adhere to the American English (`en_US`) dialect.
+  This variant should be considered the standard for all documentation efforts.
+  For instance, opt for "initialize" over "initialise" and "color" rather than "colour".

 Software requirement: [clang-format](https://clang.llvm.org/docs/ClangFormat.html) version 12 or later.